 When to visit Yazd

 Best time to visit Yazd?
-Well, if you’re not looking for anything specific like the amazing Ashura festival during Muharram, then the best time to visit this historic gem is autumns and springs.
+Well, if you’re not looking for anything specific like the amazing Ashura during Muharram festival, then the best time to visit this historic gem is autumns and springs.
 However, the week leading up to Nowruz (the Persian New Year) is one of the best times to visit Yazd.
 The whole city has a holiday feel to it, and the weather is just fair and temperate, and there are many places to visit in Yazd.

 History of Yazd